alex-saja/champions-league-scheduler/README.md

-# Scheduling games for the new Champions League format with Mixed Integer Programming
+# Scheduling games for the new Champions League format with Integer Programming

 _Disclaimer: This project is for recreational purposes only.
 The software is provided under the MIT license._